JeanRessouche/SouchProd.EntityFrameworkCore.Firebird/README.md

 ## Dependencies

 The nuget package [**SouchProd.Data.FirebirdClient**](https://www.nuget.org/packages/SouchProd.Data.FirebirdClient/) is currently required.
-It will be replaced by the official FirebirdSql.Data.FirebirdClient as soon as it will be updated accordingly t support .Net standard 2.
+It will be replaced by the official FirebirdSql.Data.FirebirdClient as soon as it will be updated accordingly to support .Net standard 2.

+## Compatibility

+This assembly can be conssumed in a project targeting .NETSTANDARD 2.0 or the .NET Core 2.0 Framework.
+The framework 1.0 and 1.1, as well as .NETSTANDARD 1.6 and older are **not** supported.

 ## Contributing